arhat-dev/credentialfs/README.md

   loginInterface: cli

   # NOTE: the authorization is process specific as noted in `How it works?`
-  #       thir penalty & permit durations are timed individually
+  #       their penalty & permit durations are timed individually

   # duration to always deny access after authorization failed
   defaultPenaltyDuration: 10s